adam-mcdaniel/xmachine/README.md

 # xmachine

-A fast, cross platform virtual machine.
+A fast, cross platform virtual machine implemented in Rust without the Standard Library.